Deuce of Clubs home page

 "When [Larry] MacPhail took over the Dodgers in 1939, he began negotiating with General Mills, the makers of Wheaties, to sponsor Dodger radio broadcasts.
 In 1938, just before MacPhail arrived in Brooklyn, the three New York clubs had agreed to a five-year ban on radio broadcasting of their games under the theory that such broadcasts would hurt attendance.
 From his experience with broadcasting games in Cincinnati, MacPhail knew they were wrong -- that radio would serve only to promote attendance, not to hurt it, and when he took over the team in '39, he arrogantly informed the Yankees and Giants that he had not been a party to the ridiculous agreement and that he would not honor it....
 And as the Yankees and Giants watched, Dodger attendance soared, and sponsors paid out $113,000 in one year for ads on [Dodger] broadcasts."
 (Peter Golenbock, BUMS: An Oral History of the Dodgers)

 Still, some people refuse to learn from history.
 At the recent Juno Awards in Canada,"Nickelback was one of several Canadian acts who criticized music fans who continue to download music from the Internet at no cost.
-If` you go to Costco or a corner store and steal a Pepsi it's still considered stealing,' said Nickelback lead man Chad Kroeger."
+'If you go to Costco or a corner store and steal a Pepsi it's still considered stealing,' said Nickelback lead man Chad Kroeger."
 Fortunately, the same article quoted the more sensible Mr. Alice Cooper:

 "On hand to pay tribute to Canadian Hall of Fame entry, producer Bob Ezrin, U.S. rocker Alice Cooper said music downloading hasn't hurt his sales. `It's helped gain me a whole different audience,' the legendary rocker said."

 06apr2004 -- I used to wonder about the prevalence of the Navajo last name Begay.
-The name seemed to have a vague air of white man's imposed piety (like Goodman or Godbehere), but I should have known it originated, Ellis Island-style, through bureaucratic imposition: "When the the government decided that Native American[s] could finally become citizen[s] of You Ess of Aye in 1924, they sent census people to the reservations to account for all the Natives.
+The name seemed to have a vague air of Quakery (like Goodman or Godbehere), but I should have known it originated, Ellis Island-style, through bureaucratic imposition: "When the the government decided that Native American[s] could finally become citizen[s] of You Ess of Aye in 1924, they sent census people to the reservations to account for all the Natives.
 It is here that English names and surnames were given out - some randomly and jokingly.
 Some were spared humiliation - in that Native names were translated: thus, Blackhorse, Grey Eagle, Yellowhair, etc. other names were Anglicized: Begay is one of those names.
 In Navajo - Begay is "Biye'" meaning "his son" or "son of" - so for instance: a census person asks a young Navajo guy what his name is - and all Navajo have been taught that the given names are sacred and to give that out is sacreligious, so they had other common names - so the young might say: Hastiin Tso Biye - meaning, "Big man's son", so the poor guy says, okay, you'll be John Begay (since Begay is the closest he could get at Biye' in English).
 So that is how Begay - in Navajo - came to be."
 (Source)

 05apr2004 -- By a score of 99 out of 122, it would appear that I do have an "Arizona accent."
 (The exceptions -- this is for my future reference, by the way; I don't suppose anyone else would care -- are: 18 a; 35 c; 40 c; 41 d; 44 c; 57 a; 59 -- no letter answer -- in Coolidge, we called it "Stick It"; 68 b; 69 b; 79 i; 84 b or d interchangeably; 86 c; 88 g; 91 c; 94 d; 99 a or c interchangeably; 102 k; 103 c or d interchangeably; 105 a or b interchangeably; 107 g (but undoubtedly picked it up from radio); 109 a and b interchangeably; 110 f; 112 b.)
 In a few minutes' time, you can check your own accent against your state's norms.